-There are several ways to determine whether or not an article is scholarly or peer-reviewed.

-There are several ways to determine whether or not an article is scholarly or peer-reviewed.
-It's important to note that some articles published in a peer-reviewed journal may not actually be peer-reviewed.
+It's important to note, however, that this visual indication does not definitively mean the article is peer-reviewed.
+In fact, some articles published in peer-reviewed journals may not actually be peer-reviewed.
 For example, book reviews, editorials, and news items do not undergo the same review process as research articles.
-Databases will generally give a visual indication as to whether the article is from a peer-reviewed or scholarly journal you still need to ask the questions given below to ensure that it is a scholarly journal article.
+Therefore, even if the database gives a visual indication that the article is from a peer-reviewed or scholarly journal you still need to ask the questions given below to ensure that it is a scholarly journal article.

 - How is it written?: Scholarly articles contain vocabulary that is technical and specialized according to discipline; audience is generally scholarly peers in that field of study.

-What does it look like?: Scholarly articles may include quantitative data in the form of graphs, charts, and tables supporting research; delineated sections: abstract, literature review, methodology, results, conclusion, and bibliography.
+- What does it look like?: Scholarly articles may include quantitative data in the form of graphs, charts, and tables supporting research; delineated sections: abstract, literature review, methodology, results, conclusion, and bibliography.

-How are the sources cited?: Scholarly aticles contain an extensive bibliography and footnotes which are formatted according to research discipline (e.g. MLA - Humanities; APA - Social Sciences, CSE - Sciences).
+- How are the sources cited?: Scholarly aticles contain an extensive bibliography and footnotes which are formatted according to research discipline (e.g. MLA - Humanities; APA - Social Sciences, CSE - Sciences).

-If you need additional assistance, please ask a librarian.
+- If you need additional assistance, please ask a librarian.